 Which bank is best overall?

-Equity Bank offers best balance of fees, services, and customer experience for most Kenyans.
+Equity Bank offers the best mix of fees, service, and customer experience for most Kenyans.

 Are all banks equally safe?

-Licensed banks (with CBK license) are insured up to KES 100K by DCDC.
-Check bank has CBK license.
+Licensed banks (with a CBK license) have insurance up to KES 100,000 through the DCDC.
+Make sure your bank has a CBK license.

 How do I switch to another bank?

-ABC Bank has lowest fees (KES 50-150/month), but Equity offers best balance of price and service.
+ABC Bank has the lowest fees (KES 50-150/month), but Equity offers the best mix of price and service.